Axnjr/SEM7/NLP.md

 - Assess the model's performance using metrics such as accuracy, precision, recall, or F1 score.

-# 10. An n-gram language model:
+# 10. N-gram language model:
 is a statistical model used in Natural Language Processing (NLP) to `predict the probability` of a `sequence of words in a sentence` or text.
 It uses a `Markov assumption` to estimate the `likelihood of a word` based only on the `n-1 preceding words`, rather than the entire sentence history.

 The n-gram language model is used in spelling correction to predict the most probable word or sentence by analyzing the context and identifying likely sequences of words.